[?] Subscribe To

 Subtracting fractions word problems

-Before you study this lesson, I strongly recommend you to study or review comparing fractions or comparing fractions calculator
+Subtracting fractions word problems arise in many situations.
+Let's consider some examples.
+Before you study this lesson, I strongly recommend that you take a look at comparing fractions or comparing fractions calculator.

-For instance, 1/2 is smaller than 2/3, so you will do
+For instance, 1/2 is smaller than 2/3, so you will do 2/3 - 1/2

 Example #1:

-A recipe needs 3/4 teaspoon black pepper and 1/4 red pepper.
+A recipe needs 3/4 teaspoon black pepper and 1/4 teaspoon red pepper.
 How much more black pepper does the recipe need?

-This fraction word problem requires subtraction
+This fraction word problem requires subtraction.

 Solution:

-The fact that the problem is asking how much more black pepper the recipe needs is an indication that 3/4 is bigger than 1/4
+The fact that the problem is asking how much more black pepper the recipe needs is an indication that 3/4 is bigger than 1/4.

 However, it does not hurt to check!